Apsara Dance

 Robam Tep Apsara (របាំទេពអប្សរា) is one of the traditional dances of the Royal Ballet of Cambodia repertoire.
-It is played by women, sewn into tight-fitting traditional dress, whose graceful, sinuous gestures are codified to narrate classical myths or religious stories.
+It is performed by women, sewn into tight-fitting traditional dress, whose graceful, sinuous gestures are codified to narrate classical myths or religious stories.
 It is one of the national symbols of Cambodia.

 History

 Cambodian ballet dancers by Angkor Wat in the early 20th century.

 Apsara represent an important motif in the stone bas-reliefs of the Angkorian temples in Cambodia (8th–13th centuries AD), however all female images are not considered to be apsara.
-In harmony with the Indian association of dance with apsaras, Khmer female figures that are dancing or are poised to dance are considered apsara; female figures, depicted individually or in groups, who are standing still and facing forward in the manner of temple guardians or custodians are called devatas.
+In harmony with the Indian association of dance with apsaras, Khmer female figures that are dancing or are poised to dance are considered apsara; Female figures, depicted individually or in groups, who are standing still and facing forward in the manner of temple guardians or custodians are called devatas.

 In the 1950s, Queen Sisowath Kossamak, the wife of King Norodom Suramarit, was sent an invitation to visit the Sothearath primary school.
-While there she saw the school mistress prepare an inspirational angkor apsara dance performed by young school children in the paper apsara costume including Crown, Sampot and Flower, all referencing Apsara represented at Angkor Wat.
+While there, she saw the school mistress prepare an Angkor apsara dance performed by young school children in the paper apsara costume.
+This included a crown, sampot, and flower, all referencing apsaras represented at Angkor.
 The Queen was inspired to re-create the Apsara dance from the Phuong Neary dance (របាំភួងនារី), and uses music from the pinpeat orchestra, a song titled 'Deum Chheung' (ដើមឈិង).
 This led her first granddaughter, Princess Norodom Buppha Devi, a daughter of Norodom Sihanouk, to become the first professional apsara dancer of the modern era.
-The Princess started practicing the dance at five years old and danced apsara for first time during King Norodom Sihanouk's tenure.
+The Princess started practicing the dance at five years old and danced Apsara for first time during King Norodom Sihanouk's tenure.

 In 1967, the fine–boned young princess, clad in silk and glittering jewels, performed beneath the stars on the open pavilion within the palace walls, accompanied by the royal dance troupe and the pinpeat orchestra.
 Selected by her grandmother, Queen Sisowath Kossomak, to become a dancer when she was only a baby.
 She toured the world as the principal dancer of the apsara role.